yuri08011990/a-tool/README.md

 ## **A-Tool**

 A tool to calculate and display various sales metrics.
 The main function of the current version is visualization of product popularity and input price throughout a period to make better decisions of when to stock up on that product.
+The data is taken from .csv files and saved in .csv.
+The graphs can be saved in .png.

 Created on pure Python with Tkinter and Pandas.